ChromatixAU/BookStack/readme.md

 ## Attribution

-In addition to the [https://github.com/BookStackApp/BookStack#attribution](main BookStack attribution list),
+In addition to the [main BookStack attribution list](https://github.com/BookStackApp/BookStack#attribution), we also:
-We also:

 * Based our Docker implementation off [https://github.com/solidnerd/docker-bookstack](solidnerd/docker-bookstack).